Thomas de Veil: Controversies

 Some considered de Veil a "trading justice"; however, the meaning of the term is somewhat ambiguous.
 In some cases a "trading justice" was a magistrate who would rely solely upon the fines for their income, while in others it referred to someone who took bribes, and/or who would encourage litigation to earn more money.
 In the former case, the title could certainly be applied to him; in the latter case, however, there appears to be no real evidence to corroborate the suggestion.

 A stronger case could be made for the charge that he accepted sexual favours from prostitutes in exchange for leniency in their trials.
 His biographer would admit that "his greatest foible, was a most irregular passion for the fairer sex".
 Some, however, have suggested that his relationship with brothel keepers may have allowed him to control the trade – although, if true, this association would also have given the madams some hold over him.
-Again, no documented evidence in known to support these claims.
+Again, no documented evidence is known to support these claims.